 Target Based Interception: Interception that is invoked using a specific Target Identity

 Target Identity: A string (sequence of characters) that uniquely identifies a target of interception.
 One target may have multiple identities.

+Warrant: The formal way to request lawful interception from a CSP.
+Also known as intercept request or lawful order.

 3.2 Abbreviations